arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/pmc-modbus-rtu-plc-ide/content.md

 #### Modbus RTU Client and Server Mode

-The PLC IDE software allows setting the Portenta Machine Control as either a Modbus RTU Client, Server or none of the previous modes.
-It also provides a *Port type* option to set to use RS-485 (For Half-Duplex mode) or RS-422 (For Full-Duplex mode) interface.
+The PLC IDE software allows the Portenta Machine Control to be set as either a Modbus RTU Client, Server or none of the previous modes.
+It also provides a *Port type* option to use the RS-485 (Half-duplex mode) or RS-422 (Full-duplex mode) interface.
 The option is configurable under `RS485 SerialPort` listed within the `Resources` tab.
 The provided instructions are set to use the RS-485 interface, Half-Duplex mode.

 The Portenta Machine Control set as a Modbus RTU Client will provide 'Baud Rate' and 'Serial Mode' settings.
 The baud rate is available from 600 b/s to 115200 b/s.
 The serial mode offers a set of options conformed with the following elements:

-- Parity: No Parity, Even Parity, Odd Parity
+- **Parity**: No Parity, Even Parity, Odd Parity
-- Data Bits: 8 Data Bits (Only option for Data Bits)
+- **Data Bits**: 8 Data Bits (Only option for Data Bits)
-- Stop Bits: 1 - 2 Stop Bits
+- **Stop Bits**: 1 - 2 Stop Bits

 Alternatively, the Portenta Machine Control set as a Modbus RTU Server requires an additional configuration called 'Slave Settings'.
 It will ask you to define the Modbus address with a range between `1 ..
 247`.